JuliaGNI/RungeKutta.jl/README.md

 - *fully implicit*: ImplicitEuler/BackwardEuler, ImplicitMidpoint, CrankNicolson, SRK3

-In addition there exist functions to compute Gauss, Lobatto and Radau tableaus:
+In addition there exist functions to compute Gauss, Lobatto and Radau tableaus with an arbitrary number of stages s:

 - `TableauGauss(s)`

 - `TableauLobattoIIIA(s)`, `TableauLobattoIIIB(s)`, `TableauLobattoIIIC(s)`, `TableauLobattoIIIC̄(s)`, `TableauLobattoIIID(s)`, `TableauLobattoIIIE(s)`, `TableauLobattoIIIF(s)`, `TableauLobattoIIIG(s)`

 - `TableauRadauIIA(s)`

+All constructors take an optional type argument `T`, as in `TableauExplicitMidpoint(T)` or `TableauGauss(s,T)`.
+The default type is `Float64`, but it can be set to other number types if needed, e.g., to `Float32` for single precision or to the `Dec128` type from [DecFP.jl](https://github.com/JuliaMath/DecFP.jl) for quadruple precision.
+Internally, all tableaus are computed using `BigFloat`, providing high-accuracy coefficients as they are required for simulations in quadruple or higher precision.
+The internal precision can be set via `setprecision(40)`, cf. the [Julia Manual](https://docs.julialang.org/en/v1/) on [Arbitrary Precision Arithmetic](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic).

 ## Custom Tableaus